Absence and reintegration

 • Sick while on holiday or during compulsory leave days (bridging days)

-• Pass on your holiday address (or the address where you are being nursed) and the telephone number where you can be reached to by your manager.
-Also, let us know if you are able tocan travel.
+• Pass on your holiday address (or the address where you are being nursed) and the telephone number where you can be reached by your manager.
+Also, let us know if you can travel.

 • Make sure you can be reached by phone at all times.

 • Are you staying in the Netherlands?
-Then follow the instructions by from the company doctor/employabilitywork and health coach.
+Then follow the instructions from the company doctor/work and health coach.

 • Recovered?
 Immediately report this to your manager and report yourself back to work through MyHR.
-Just like you would if you were notn't on vacationholiday.
+Just like you would if you were not on holiday.

 • Holiday leave during illness

-• During a period of (partial) absenteeism, you simply accruebuild up leave hours as usual.
+• During a period of (partial) absenteeism, you build up leave hours as usual.
 In the case of full-time employment, however, the build-up of compensation hours stops after 6 months of (partial) absenteeism due to illness.

-• Contact information occupational health service per faculty/department
+• Contact information occupational health service per faculty/department/service

 Download the overview Bedrijfspoli professionals (contact) for employees